Ilyas Shurpayev: Death

 On 21 March 2008, Shurpayev was found dead in his apartment in Moscow with stab wounds and a belt around his neck.
 A fire was set in the apartment after the attack, and a sum of money was stolen.
 Hours before his death, Shurpayev wrote a blog post, entitled "Now I am a dissident!", saying that the owners of a Dagestan newspaper had banned his column and told its staff not to mention his name in publications.

 The investigations committee of the Russian prosecutor's office opened a criminal case into the murder.

 On the night he was murdered, he asked the concierge to admit two young men to his building, saying they were his guests.
 A week later it was reported that Shurpayev met them in a park known as a popular place for gay liaisons.
-The two suspects were Tajikistani, and one of them had served a term for robbery.
+The two suspects were Tajik, and one of them had served a term for robbery.
 Both men fled to Tajikistan.

-On 30 July 2008, two Tajikistani citizens, 25-year-old Masrudzhon Yatimov and 21-year-old Nadzhmiddin Mukhiddinov, were found guilty of Shurpayev's murder by the Supreme Court of Tajikistan and sentenced to 21 years imprisonment each.
+On 30 July 2008, two Tajik citizens, 25-year-old Masrudzhon Yatimov and 21-year-old Nadzhmiddin Mukhiddinov, were found guilty of Shurpayev's murder by the Supreme Court of Tajikistan and sentenced to 21 years imprisonment each.
 Both admitted their guilt.